leonchen83/redis-replicator/README.md

 [![Javadoc](https://javadoc-emblem.rhcloud.com/doc/com.moilioncircle/redis-replicator/badge.svg)](http://www.javadoc.io/doc/com.moilioncircle/redis-replicator)
 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg?maxAge=2592000)](https://github.com/leonchen83/redis-replicator/blob/master/LICENSE)

 Redis Replicator is a redis rdb and command parser written in java.
-It can parse,filter,broadcast the rdb and command events in a real time manner.
+It can parse, filter, broadcast the rdb and command events in a real time manner.
 It also can synchronize redis data to your local cache or to database.
-The following I mentioned `Command` which means `Writable Command` in redis and excludes `Readable Command`(e.g. `get`,`hmget`)
+The following I mentioned `Command` which means `Writable Command`(e.g. `set`,`hmset`) in redis and excludes the `Readable Command`(e.g. `get`,`hmget`)

 ## 1.2.
 QQ group